15 Intriguing Facts About Walt Disney

 Walt always had an interest in trains, even building an elaborate model in his office, which he enjoyed running for his guests.
 In 1948, his hobby grew to new heights when he constructed a 1/8 scale model in his backyard, with track spanning half a mile.
 He deemed it the Carolwood Pacific Railroad.

-14. One of his last written communications was rather mysterious—and involved Kurt Russell.
+14. One of Walt Disney's last written communications was rather mysterious—and involved Kurt Russell.

 Shortly before his death, Disney wrote “Kurt Russell” on a piece of paper.
 It was later found on his desk, and, according to Disney historian Dave Smith, the notes were among Disney's last few written words.
 At the time of Disney’s death, Russell was a largely unknown child actor working for the studio.
 No one has any idea what Disney was referring to with his note—not even Kurt Russell.